What it is: A version of pictionary where you draw and get other players to guess song titles instead of just regular terms.

 Best for: Any group of people, from 2 to more than 20.
 Pictionary is very adaptable.

-What you need: You’ll need a drawing surface, like a whiteboard and dry erase marker, or a chalkboard, or a big pad of paper and marker.
+- A drawing surface, like a whiteboard and dry erase marker, or a chalkboard, or a big pad of paper and marker

 How to play: You basically play just like pictionary (visit that post for in-depth instructions) but with song titles!
 So how does this change the game?
 First of all, they might be harder to draw than regular Pictionary terms.
 Let’s take an example.
 “I Just Can’t Wait to Be King” from The Lion King.
 How would you draw that song title so that your friends would guess it?
 You could draw a singing lion cub with a speech bubble and a king’s crown inside it.
 You could draw a bunch of African animals all dancing around like in the scene from the movie.
 You could draw a clock with a slash through it (for “can’t wait”) and a king’s crown.
 However you want to!
 Possibilities are endless.
 The point is, it might be a little more involved than regular pictionary, and that’s all part of the fun.